Legislation on vehicles and fuels

 The legislation currently in force for heavy-duty vehicles is Directive 2005/55/EC and Directive 2005/78/EC (implementing provisions).
 This legislation defines the emission standard under Euro categories.
 In addition, it defines a non-binding standard called Enhanced Environmentally-friendly Vehicle (EEV).

-The most recent legislation (595/2009) was adopted in 2009 and establishes Euro VI standards for heavy-duty road vehicles that applied from January 2013.
-The new standards entail a reduction of 80 per cent in nitrogen oxides (NOx) and 66 per cent in particulate matter (PM) emissions compared to the Euro V limits.
+The legislation (595/2009) was adopted in 2009 and established Euro VI standards for heavy-duty road vehicles that applied from January 2013.
+The standards entail a reduction of 80 per cent in nitrogen oxides (NOx) and 66 per cent in particulate matter (PM) emissions compared to the Euro V limits.
 The Euro VI standards also introduced particle number (PN) emission limits, stricter onboard diagnostic (OBD) requirements and several new testing requirements – including off-cycle and in-use testing.
 Euro VI means that diesel particulate filters (DPF) must be fitted to all diesel vehicles to meet the tougher PM requirement, and exhaust gas recirculation (EGR) and after-treatment devices (such as selective catalytic reduction (SCR) become necessary to meet the new NOx standard.

 For a more detailed description of the emission standards, the durability requirements and the test cycles, see AirClim factsheet.